Over the course of the Cold War, the United States lost nuclear materials and weapons all. the. time.

-It was March 10, 1956 when aircraft commander Captain Hodgin (age 31), observer Captain Insley (32), and their pilot Kurtz (22) simply vanished on a flight over the Mediterranean sea.
+On March 10, 1956 aircraft commander Captain Hodgin (age 31), observer Captain Insley (32), and their pilot Kurtz (22) vanished on a flight over the Mediterranean sea.

 What happened?
 Did the plane just blow up?
-That’s unlikely.
+Unlikely.
 According to declassified reports, a nuclear detonation was not possible.

 There are two refuelings scheduled before the aircraft, a B-47 bomber, reaches its final destination, Morocco.